Lior-Katz/git_aliases/README.md

 ```

-3. Update gitalias.config path to appropriate path from repository cloned
+3. Update alias.gitconfig path to appropriate path from repository cloned